MyCryptoCheckout/wordpress/readme.txt

 - Status Network SNT
 - Tronix TRX
 - 0xProject ZRX

+We can now add your <a href="https://mycryptocheckout.com/custom-token/">custom ERC20 tokens</a>!

 After checkout, payment instructions are automatically included in the purchase receipt.